Erion14/Erion14/README.md

 </div>

 ## 💫 About Me:
-I am a second-year student at RIT Kosovo, focusing on exploring Multithreading in Java and other aspects of Java programming.
+I am a second-year student at RIT Kosovo, mainly learning Java programming

 ## 🚀 What I'm Up To:
-- 🔍 Exploring Multithreading in Java
-- 📚 Focusing on other aspects of Java
+- 📚 Focusing on aspects of Java

 ## 🎓 About Me:
 - Personal email: erionn.ademi@gmail.com